Flawless Physio Logo

 The low heel drop and speed roll technology enable a smooth transition from heel strike to push-off, reducing the tension placed on the muscles under the foot that can pinch the Baxter’s Nerve.

-The mesh upper surface prevents compression, and we like that there are some recycled materials in the product.
+The mesh upper surface prevents compression, and we like that some recycled materials are in the product.

 Related Article: Baxter’s Nerve Entrapment: Symptoms & Treatment